LashaKh/MediMind-Expert/docs/cardiology-diseases.md/hypernatremia.md

 As per SE 2018 guidelines:

-- **Acute Hypernatremia (developed within 48 hours):** Correct serum sodium at a rate of 5 mmol/L in the first hour (or until symptoms improve) and limited to 10 mmol/L per 24 hours in symptomatic patients. **Evidence Level:** E
+1. **Acute Hypernatremia (Symptomatic patients with hypernatremia developed within 48 hours):**
+   - Correct serum sodium at a rate of 5 mmol/L in the first hour (or until symptoms improve) and limited to 10 mmol/L per 24 hours. **Evidence Level: E**

+2. **Chronic Hypernatremia (Patients with no or mild symptoms):**
-- **Mild or No Symptoms:** Correct hypernatremia at a rate not exceeding 0.5 mmol/L per hour and limited to 10 mmol/L per 24 hours in patients with no or mild symptoms. **Evidence Level:** E
+   - Correct hypernatremia at a rate not exceeding 0.5 mmol/L per hour and limited to 10 mmol/L per 24 hours. **Evidence Level: E**

+3. **Fluid Replacement Strategy:**
-- **Fluid Replacement Strategy:** Decide on the type and volume of fluid replacement in patients with hypernatremia reflecting the standard daily fluid and electrolyte requirement together with a component of the estimated fluid deficit such that correction of hypernatremia is controlled. **Evidence Level:** E
+   - Decide on the type and volume of fluid replacement in patients with hypernatremia reflecting the standard daily fluid and electrolyte requirement together with a component of the estimated fluid deficit such that correction of hypernatremia is controlled. **Evidence Level: E**

+4. **Vasopressin Administration:**
-- **Vasopressin Administration:** Administer IV or IM vasopressin 1-2 mcg in patients with known central diabetes insipidus and excessive, inappropriately dilute urine output, with close observation of the clinical and biochemical response.
-Consider administering further doses of desmopressin when production of higher volumes of dilute (100 mosmol/kg) urine returns to avoid the development of overly rapid correction of hypernatremia through the combination of high fluid loads together with the obligate antidiuresis of exogenous desmopressin. **Evidence Level:** E
+   - Administer IV or IM vasopressin 1-2 mcg in patients with known central diabetes insipidus and excessive, inappropriately dilute urine output, with close observation of the clinical and biochemical response.
+Consider administering further doses of desmopressin when production of higher volumes of dilute (100 mosmol/kg) urine returns to avoid the development of overly rapid correction of hypernatremia through the combination of high fluid loads together with the obligate antidiuresis of exogenous desmopressin. **Evidence Level: E**

 ## References